Kirizaki Japanese Classical Dance Academy & Associates

 You could discover the significance of contacting old Japanese culture through Jiutamai feeling the sound of breathing, the sound of silk, rustling, the feeling of vague eyes under natural light and the echo sound sink to your body in the space made by wood and paper.

-Universal Expression
+Universal Expression and "Dancing Zen"

 To pass on to the next generation